 Increasingly Walsall Council is working in partnership to deliver its objectives.
-The council has developed a partnership protocol to provide guidance in respect of its partnership working.
 It is essential that within any partnership environment the risks to achieving the objectives set by the partnership are clearly identified, analysed, prioritised and managed.
 It is also essential that risks that the council may face when entering into a partnership are clearly identified and managed.
 These will be at both a strategic and operational level.